17 January 2022| | 2 min read

-Households across Newcastle can now sign up for this year’s garden waste collections, with the paid for pick-ups resuming from March 16.
+Households across Newcastle can sign up for this year’s garden waste collections.

 What can you put in your brown garden waste bin?